 - Whether you have any bankruptcies, liens or lawsuits against your business

-This information helps lenders evaluate how much you can afford to borrow and how likely you are to pay it back, aiding them in deciding whether you’re a good credit risk.
+This information helps lenders evaluate how much you can afford to borrow and how likely you are to pay it back, helping them decide whether you’re a good credit risk.

-To run a credit check on your business or another company, there are two major types of resources you can use:
+To check your business credit, there are 2 main resources you can use:

-- Secondhand business credit reporting resources, which compile information from the major credit reporting bureaus and offer it free, as a benefit with part of a package or for a fee
+- Secondhand business credit reporting resources, which compile information from the major credit reporting bureaus and offer it for a fee or for free as part of a purchased package

 - Dun & Bradstreet’s PAYDEX